crsl4/llasso/code-log.md

 # To do
-  - copy the llasso script to hgcc again, and modify path; copy covariates data too
+  - submit issue with Hua Zhou that convert creates different matrices each time!
-  - run a submit script test again (make sure to delete all previous output files)
+  - run a submit script test again: either line by line or the whole llasso-submit.sh: check output files
-  - modify the scripts so that they take a number (the chromosome) as input, also copy the caucasian data (modify paths in scripts to read this new data); run julia script for all chromosomes: parallelize
+  - when this works, copy new data and modify scripts to run on new data (careful with covariates part); modify script to parallelize on chromosome number
   - after this, copy back the scripts used and results

   - check with rich/jai how to identify in which genes the significant SNPs are